digitallysavvy/golang-image-organizer/README.md

 Download from: https://exiftool.org/

-When ExifTool is available (either embedded or system-installed), the application will automatically use it to extract GPS coordinates from HEIC/HEIF files, providing much better location data than the fallback methods.
+When ExifTool is available (either embedded or system-installed), the application will automatically use it to:

+- Extract GPS coordinates and creation dates from video files
+- Extract GPS coordinates from HEIC/HEIF files
+- Provide much better metadata extraction than fallback methods

 ## Date Extraction Methods

-The application uses multiple methods to determine image dates, in order of preference:
+The application uses multiple methods to determine media file dates, in order of preference:

-### 1. EXIF Date/Time (Most Accurate)
+### 1. Metadata Date/Time (Most Accurate)

-- Extracted from image metadata when available
+- Extracted from EXIF data for images or metadata for videos when available
-- Provides the actual capture time set by the camera
+- Provides the actual capture/creation time set by the camera/device

 ### 2. Filename Timestamp (Smart Fallback)